 The outstanding debt is composed of the stock of direct long-term debts and short-term debts (commercial paper).
-In addition, the Issuer owns the reimbursement of financial charges and/or amortization of debts contracted by 3 external entities, i.e. SPABS35, FADELS36 and SWDE37.
+In addition, the Issuer owns the reimbursement of financial charges and/or amortization of debts contracted by 3 external entities, i.e. SPABS33, FADELS34 and SWDE35.

-On 31 December 2022, it amounted to EUR 1,025,568,073, of which EUR 795,354,370 are loans from SPABS for which the Issuer reimburses all the charges, EUR 230,209,800 are from the FADELS for which the Issuer reimburses charges to the Federal State and EUR 3,903 are loans from SWDE for which the Issuer reimburses part of the charges.
+On 31 December 2023, the internalised debt amounted to EUR 945.56 million, of which EUR 795,35 million are loans from SPABS for which the Issuer reimburses around 40% of the charges, EUR 150,21 million are from the FADELS for which the Issuer reimburses charges to the Federal State.